Where Is Belle Gibson Now? What We Know About the Subject of 'Apple Cider Vinegar'

 In March 2015, Donelly and Toscano wrote a Sydney Morning Herald article revealing that, although Gibson had claimed that she would donate "25 percent of her company's profits" to charity, at least five organizations had no record of receiving any money.
 The journalists' continued reporting, which grew to include Gibson's false cancer claims, led to a growing backlash, with Penguin and Apple dropping her soon after.

 Apart from two interviews—one with 60 Minutes Australia and the other with The Australian Women's Weekly—Gibson has never spoken publicly on the scandal.
-In those interviews, the former influencer admitted that "none of it's true," and claimed that she was wrongfully diagnosed.
+In the latter interview, the former influencer admitted that "none of it's true," and claimed that she was wrongfully diagnosed.
 She has never gone on record apologizing for her lies, so the world is left to wonder about her exact motivations.

 As dramatized on Apple Cider Vinegar, some have theorized that Gibson lived with Munchausen syndrome or a different personality disorder, but Gibson has denied having serious psychological illnesses.
 In an episode of the excellent podcast Maintenance Phase about Gibson, host Michael Hobbes gave his take: "It's not this weird binary thing of did she believe it or lie?
 It's like, she believed a version of it, but she was also exaggerating even the version of it that she believed."